FrancesCoronel/personal-website-v3/site/content/adventures/2015-03-28-my-top-3-productivity-apps.md

 ![BetterSnapTool](//a3.mzstatic.com/us/r30/Purple3/v4/b0/e1/f1/b0e1f178-69dc-f01a-3d4e-0faa4379ca8f/icon128-2x.png)

 I was so slow moving windows around before this app, so once I transitioned to fast resizing, my whole workflow sped up significantly.
-People wonder how I get things done so fast… BetterSnapTool is part of the reason.
+People wonder how I get things done so fast...
+BetterSnapTool is part of the reason.

 Only good things can be said about this app, seriously.